kushagra178s/BlogWebsite/README.md

-# Project Name: React Blog Website
+# Project Name: InfoBlog Website

 Description:
 This is a full-stack blog website built using React for the frontend and MySQL for the backend.
 It allows users to create, read, update, and delete blog posts.
 The website features a responsive design and a user-friendly interface.